 I had heard of red currants, and of course red currant jelly.
 A very British thing, usually served with pork.
 Like having cranberries with turkey if you are in the US.
 And like cranberries, it is a bitter sweet fruit, that adds a lovely tang to the meat.

-When we moved to France, the garden we took care of at the Chateau had both red currants and black currants.
+When I moved to France, the garden I took care of at the Chateau had both red currants and black currants.
 The black currants have such a fantastic scent, and are slightly sweeter.
 And if you are familiar with cassis (a sweet syrup) it is made from these.

 Cassis syrup can be made with or without alcohol.
 The latter is often used and particularly delicious in white wine or Champagne, otherwise known as a Kir if you find yourself in a bar here in France, or a Kir Royal if Champagne is used.

 If you prefer a metric recipe: 500 grams fruit to 300 ml water and 300 grams sugar (give or take depending how sweet you like it.
 (Not metric recipe inclined: 3 pounds fruit, 3 cups water and 3 cups sugar).
 If doing the brandy version recipe, you use more brandy than water and a little less sugar (due to the sweetness already present in brandy, particularly cheaper brandies.)
-In all of these, you simply boil, mash the fruit, sieve and store (Follow the respective links here for the preferred, more detailed, recipe.)
+In all of these, you simply boil, mash the fruit, sieve and store.
+(Follow the respective links above for more detailed recipes, if desired.)

 As you can tell I am not an ‘exact’cook.
-I used to be, but Pumpjack influenced me to spread my wings and be a little more experimental.
-As I love recipes from around the world, we often don’t have all the exact ingredients in our cupboard.
-So substitution regularly happens, and we have had some amazingly delicious discoveries in consequence.
+I used to be, but I’ve learned to spread my wings and be a little more experimental.
+As I love recipes from around the world, I often don’t have all the exact ingredients in my cupboard.
+So substitution regularly happens, and I have had some amazingly delicious discoveries in consequence.
 Give it a whirl.
 I really recommend it.

 Currants have lots of natural pectin, so it’s a natural to make into a preserve.
 My go to recipe for currant jelly is super, super easy.
 And you don’t even have to de-stem the berries!